streetwriters/notesnook/docs/help/contents/desktop-integration/updates-and-advanced-settings.md

 ## Change the zoom factor

-Zoom scales the whole app, not just the editor text.
+Zoom scales the whole app, not only the editor text.

 1. Go to `{{settings}}`.
 2. Open `{{customization}}` → `{{appearance}}`.